 - Animal must have undergone blood test not less 30 days after vaccination in an OIE (World Organization for Animal Health) approved laboratory, which states that the neutralizing antibody titer is equal to or greater than 0,5 IU//ml

-- Certain dog/cat breeds may be declared dangerous or even forbidden for import, therefore it is recommended that a passenger shall consult the legislation with regard to the list of forbidden animal breeds before travelling with a pet to Israel.
+- Certain dog/cat breeds are declared dangerous or even forbidden for import, therefore it is recommended that a passenger shall consult the legislation with regard to the list of forbidden animal breeds before travelling with a pet to Israel.

 - If all above conditions are not followed, the animal may be refused for transport or entry to Israel, placed in quarantine and/or returned back to country of origin at the expenses of the owner.

 2. Shall take into account the following conditions:

 - shall not annoy passengers;

 - shall be booked at least with 24 hours before the flight departure with a special code PETC, its weight and size;

 - shall have a suitable cage, i.e. the animal can stay in a natural position, turn around and lie down (except guide dogs);

 - shall be transported in the cabin only and never in the hold.

 - shall not be placed on the seat;